- April 6, 2023

 “The story is intriguing and keeps you interested.”

-“Sometimes you have a main quest that literally skips 2 side quests that you had to do to progress, but the quest says nothing about them, so you stand like an idiot in front of the locked door.”
+“Sometimes you have a main quest that literally skips two side quests that you had to do to progress, but the quest says nothing about them, so you end up stuck in front of a locked door with no clue why.”